P0103 purpose code: Complete guide to advance export payments India

 Mistake 3: Incomplete documentation

-Why it's wrong: Banks need complete documentation to verify the advance payment is legitimate and tied to future exports.
+Why it's wrong: Banks need complete documentation to verify that the advance payment is legitimate and tied to future exports.

 Mistake 4: Date inconsistencies